-If you’re getting married in July or August 2019, there’s no doubt you’ll be taking note of every little detail you see during this summer’s wedding season.
+If you’re getting married in July or August 2019, there’s no doubt you’ll be taking note of every little detail you see during this year’s wedding season.
 But, when it comes to your wedding flowers, what are the top floral trends to know about for summer 2019?
 Bloom and Wild’s lead florist, Caroline reveals all…

 Nude and pastel wedding flowers

 With couples throwing wedding traditions out the door, pale pink, blush and taupe flowers are increasingly replacing classic white blooms as a bride’s wedding flower of choice.